aredn/documentation/arednGettingStarted/installing_firmware.rst

     All traffic utilizes Vlans as described in the Advanced config section of the documentation.
 This requires your virtual interface to be vlan aware, or a passthrough ethernet interface.

   *Multi-port mode*
     Each port can be assigned as-needed to the LAN, DtD or WAN links.
-If your virtual interface to be vlan aware, you can tag vlans; otherwise it should be untagged *This is the recommended configuration*
+If your virtual interface to be vlan aware, you can tag vlans; otherwise it should be untagged Upon completing the post-install tasks,  you will need to go into advanced networking and assign the ports as needed. *This is the recommended configuration due to ease of configuration/compatability*
-	In this mode the following ports are automatically assigned:
-	- First interface: WAN
-	- Second interface: DtD
-	- Third and beyond: LAN

 QEMU Install process